 In her blog to mark Global Ethics Day, Fiona Kordiak, Director of Audit Services, writes about why it's important for us to apply the highest ethical standards in our audit work, and why ethics should guide the daily work of everyone in the public sector.

 Public audit in Scotland is informed by the priorities of the Auditor General and the Accounts Commission.
 Our document Public audit in Scotland sets out the shape, principles and themes of public audit.
 And our Corporate plan sets out how public audit is delivered.

 Scottish public-sector bodies do not appoint their own auditors.
-The Auditor General audits all Scottish Government, NHS, further education and other central government bodies.
-The Accounts Commission audits all councils and local government bodies.
+The Auditor General appoints auditors to all Scottish Government, NHS, further education and other central government bodies.
+The Accounts Commission appoints auditors to all councils and local government bodies.

 Who we are

 Audit Scotland audits bodies across the public sector:

 Scottish Government, NHS and further education are audited through the Auditor General who reports findings to the Scottish Parliament

 Local government is audited through the Controller of Audit, who reports to the Accounts Commission